-Grandma's old fashioned shrub recipes make truly refreshing beverages for the hot weather, and they're good for you too.
+Grandma's raspberry shrub recipes make truly refreshing beverages for the hot weather, and they're really good for you too.
 Be sure to taste these amazing thirst quenchers.

 The presence of the vinegar adds a wee bit of a bite or zest to the non-carbonated soft drink, and it helps prevent it from spoiling in the hot weather.

-the hot weather.
-Just try an old fashioned shrub recipe, and if you enjoy the tart zesty taste of vinegar, you'll love it!
+Try a raspberry shrub recipe, and if you enjoy the tart zesty taste of vinegar drinks, you'll absolutely love it!